rdagumampan/yuniql/README.md

 - true cross-platform, runs on windows and linux
 - zero dependencies, self-contained app, no jvm!
 - devops ready, use your own version control and pipelines framework
-- open source, TBA license
+- free and open source, TBA license

 #### Features
 - pure sql migration